History of St. Francis Episcopal Church

 In the spring of 2001, Bob Friend was called to serve All Saints Episcopal Church in Richmond, Virginia, and in the fall of that year Hentzi Elek also left to serve a church in Pennsylvania.
 After a two-year interim period led by the Rev. Roy Benjamin, the Rev. Penelope Bridges was called in April 2003 as the third rector of St. Francis.
 The Rev. Earnest Graham soon joined St. Francis and served as assistant rector until 2007.
 The Rev. Allen Pruitt served as assistant rector from 2007 until September 2010, when he accepted a call to St. Mark's in La Grange, Georgia.
 The Rev. Benson Shelton arrived in December 2010 as assistant rector and departed as associate rector in 2014 when he accepted a call to St. Stephen's in Culpeper, Virgnia.

-As we celebrate our 50th anniversary in 2014, we also begin a journey for a new rector.
-After serving St. Francis lovingly and faithfully for 11 years, Penny Bridges departed in February to serve as the dean of St. Paul's Cathedral in San Diego.
-We bid a fond farewell to Penny and wish her well in her new position.
-A Rector Search committee has begun its work in seeking a new rector to join us as we enter a new era at St. Francis.
+As we celebrate our 50th anniversary in 2014, we also began a journey for a new rector.
+After serving St. Francis lovingly and faithfully for 11 years, Penny Bridges departed in February, 2014 to serve as the dean of St. Paul's Cathedral in San Diego.
+The Rev. David Lucey was called to be our fourth rector in the Fall of 2015.

 St. Francis continues to be blessed with the active participation and leadership of many members who have been with us for decades, fondly remembering our early days of gathering and worshiping in the "dog kennel."
 Then as now, we have fostered a pioneering spirit in which we embrace new ideas as well as tradition and respect for our past.
 Our energy, enthusiasm, and commitment to spiritual growth are reflected in the many growing ministries at St. Francis - including our lively preschool and Christian Education program, our ambitious music program with performances ranging from lovely Evensongs to "Godspell" and "Joseph & The Amazing Technical Dreamcoat," and our global efforts in serving the needs of others.
 Most importantly, we continue our tradition of weekly and special services of worship in our beautiful church home in Great Falls - just as our founding members dreamed of 50 years ago.